grafana/tempo/docs/sources/tempo/configuration/_index.md

             # See the [S3 documentation on object tagging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) for more detail.
             [tags: <map[string]string>]

+            # Optional
+            # Example: "dial_timeout: 30s"
+            # The HTTP transport configuration for dial timeout.
+Timeout is the maximum amount of time a dial will wait for a connection to complete.
+            [dial_timeout: <duration>]

+            # Optional
+            # Example: "dial_keepalive: 30s"
+            # The HTTP transport configuration for dial keepalive.
+Keepaliave specifies the interval between keep-aliave probes for an active network connection.
+            [dial_keepalive: <duration>]

         # azure configuration.
 Will be used only if value of backend is "azure"
         # EXPERIMENTAL
         azure: